leanprover/fp-lean/functional-programming-lean/src/getting-to-know/conveniences.md

 For instance, in `length`, the argument `xs` is used only in `match`.
 In these situations, the cases of the `match` expression can be written directly, without naming the argument at all.

-The first step is to move the arguments' types to the right of the definition's type, in the form of a function type.
+The first step is to move the arguments' types to the right of the colon, so the return type is a function type.
 For instance, the type of `length` is `List α → Nat`.
 Then, replace the `:=` with each case of the pattern match:
 ```lean